Post-ambient manifesto

 Personal narrative replaces background ambiance.

-Post-Ambient acknowledges anxiety rather than masking it.
+Post-Ambient acknowledges anxiety rather than helping mask it.

 Eventually, the snake must shed its skin.

-Catharsis can come through discomfort.
+Catharsis shall come through discomfort.

 Seek complexity when complexity serves.